LGBTQ rights in Indonesia: Calls for discrimination and criminalization

 In 2017, two young gay men (aged 20 and 23) were sentenced to being caned in front of the public in the Aceh province.

-On 14 December 2017, the Constitutional Court of Indonesia issued a 5–4 ruling rejecting a petition by the conservative Family Love Alliance which sought to amend the Indonesian Criminal Code to make gay sex and sex outside of marriage illegal.
-There were three articles of the Indonesian Criminal Code (KUHP) petitioned for review, namely article 248 on adultery, article 285 on rape, and article 292 on child abuse.
-Under article 292 of the Criminal Code, child sexual abuse is a crime, both heterosexual or homosexual conducts.
+On 14 December 2017, the Constitutional Court of Indonesia issued a 5–4 ruling rejecting a petition by the conservative Family Love Alliance which sought to amend the Indonesian Penal Code to make gay sex and sex outside of marriage illegal.
+There were three articles of the Indonesian Penal Code (KUHP) petitioned for review, namely article 248 on adultery, article 285 on rape, and article 292 on child abuse.
+Under article 292 of the Penal Code, child sexual abuse is a crime, both heterosexual or homosexual conducts.
 The petitioner sought to erase the term "underage" in article 292, in order to persecute all same-sex sexual conducts of all ages, including among consenting adults.
 Which meant the petitioner sought to criminalise homosexuality.
 The court rejected to amend the law and held that the issue was a matter of the Indonesian legislature.

-Since January 2018, as part of revising the criminal code, lawmakers have been working on a criminal code draft.
+Since January 2018, as part of revising the penal code, lawmakers have been working on a penal code draft.
 Despite the international criticism and the human rights organisations fears, if passed, the law would criminalise consensual sex between two unmarried people, cohabitation, adultery and rape.
 It will also enable lesbian, gay, bisexual or transgender people to be taken to court for their sexual orientation.

-In late September 2019, the outgoing People's Representative Council's plan to pass the revised criminal code (RKUHP) was met with widespread student demonstrations on 23, 24 and 25 September 2019.
-The revision of the Criminal Code (RKUHP) is increasingly discriminating against LGBT people.
+In late September 2019, the outgoing People's Representative Council's plan to pass the revised penal code (RKUHP) was met with widespread student demonstrations on 23, 24 and 25 September 2019.
+The revision of the Penal Code (RKUHP) is increasingly discriminating against LGBTQ people.
 Article 421 (1) concerning obscenity explicitly mentions the same-sex acts: "Everyone who commits obscene acts against other people of the same sex in public is convicted with a maximum imprisonment of 1 year and six months or a maximum fine of category III."
-The explicit mention of "same sex" obscenity is feared triggering discriminatory treatment and will generate bylaws that particularly targeting LGBT people.
-As the response on this widespread opposition, the government have either postponed or intercepted this controversial revised criminal code.
+The explicit mention of "same sex" obscenity is feared triggering discriminatory treatment and will generate bylaws that particularly targeting LGBTQ people.
+As the response on this widespread opposition, the government have either postponed or intercepted this controversial revised penal code.